 Women with PCOS have a hormonal imbalance that causes unusually high levels of male sex hormones.
 This imbalance changes the way the ovaries function and can cause them to develop many small cysts.

 Women with PCOS may also not ovulate or do so infrequently.
-PCOS is a leading cause of infertility.
+PCOS is a

 Some of the symptoms of PCOS include: